ucsd-cse231/sp24/src/week2/index.md

 These extensions are not required, nor are they graded.
 However, we'd be delighted to hear about what you're trying for them in office hours, see what you've done, and give feedback on them.
-Joe and the staff have done a little bit of work to proof-of-concept some of this, but you'll be largely on your own and things aren't guaranteed to be obviously possible.
+The staff have done a little bit of work to proof-of-concept some of this, but you'll be largely on your own and things aren't guaranteed to be obviously possible.

 The primary tool we think is particularly useful here is [dynasm](https://censoredusername.github.io/dynasm-rs/language/index.html).
-(You might also find [assembler](https://crates.io/crates/assembler) useful, but it hasn't been updated in a while and `dynasm` was what Joe found easiest to use).
+(You might also find [assembler](https://crates.io/crates/assembler) useful, but it hasn't been updated in a while and `dynasm` was what we found easiest to use).
 The basic idea is that `dynasm` provides Rust macros that build up a vector of bytes representing machine instructions.
 References to these vectors can be cast using